flaviomrjr/prometheus/README.md

     $ docker service logs prometheus_<service_name>

 ## Add Datasources and Dashboards
 Grafana version 5.0.0 has introduced the concept of provisioning.
 This allows us to automate the process of adding Datasources & Dashboards.
-The `/grafana/provisioning/` directory contains the `datasources` and `dashboards` directories.
+The [/grafana/provisioning/](grafana/provisioning/) directory contains the **datasources** and **dashboards** directories.
 These directories contain YAML files which allow us to specify which datasource or dashboards should be installed.

-If you would like to automate the installation of additional dashboards just copy the Dashboard `JSON` file to `/grafana/provisioning/dashboards` and it will be provisioned next time you stop and start Grafana.
+If you would like to automate the installation of additional dashboards just copy the Dashboard **JSON** file to [/grafana/provisioning/dashboards/](grafana/provisioning/dashboards/) and it will be provisioned next time you stop and start Grafana.

 ## Install Dashboards the old way